-The Proclamation continues a four-phased approach to re-open business in Washington.
-There are different restrictions for real estate activities in counties that are in Phase 1, modified Phase 1 (or Phase 1.5), and Phase 2.
-Guidance for real estate activities in Phase 3 and Phase 4 has not yet been issued.
+The Proclamation continues a phased approach to re-open business in Washington.
+There are different restrictions for real estate activities in counties that are in Phase 1, modified Phase 1 (or Phase 1.5), Phase 2, and Phase 3.
+Guidance for Phase 4 has not yet been issued.

-Counties will be admitted into different phases by the Governor based on health data and other related criteria.
+Counties will be admitted into different phases by the Governor based on health data and other criteria.
 The list of counties moving to different phases is fluid and will continue to change.
-Some counties will be in Phase 1, other counties may be in Phase 1.5, some counties will be in Phase 2, and eventually, select counties will be admitted to Phase 3 and Phase 4.
-A map showing the current status of each county is available here: https://covid-19-risk-assessment-dashboard.
+Some counties will be in Phase 1, other counties may be in Phase 1.5, some counties will be in Phase 2, select counties will be admitted to Phase 3, and eventually Phase 4.
+The latest information about county approvals is available on the Washington State Coronavirus Response website and a map is available here.